-- A company registered under the Companies Act.

 - A co-operative.

 - A close corporation.

 - A trust.

-- A water services provider.2
+- A water services provider.11

-The exemption from the payment of transfer duty is inapplicable to a wholly owned subsidiary company of an institution, board or body which is exempt under section 10(1)(cA)(ii).
+The exemption from the payment of transfer duty is inapplicable to a wholly owned subsidiary company of a statutory body which is exempt under section 10(1)(cA)(ii).

-4.2.2 Sole or principal object of an institution, board or body
+4.2.2 Sole or principal object of a statutory body

-In order to comply with section 10(1)(cA)(i) the sole or principal object of an institution, board or body must be to -
+In order to comply with section 10(1)(cA)(i) the sole or principal object of a statutory body must be to -